mapfish-appserver/gb_mapfish_appserver/README.md

 For more documentation see the [mapfish-appserver.github.io](http://mapfish-appserver.github.io/)

+Note: Mapfish Appserver v1.1.0 or later no longer uses the gb_mapfish_print gem, but uses a separately installed Mapfish Print v3 for printing (see documentation)

 Authors and License
 -------------------

-Primary authors are Pirmin Kalberer and Matthias Walker, Sourcepole, Stefan Zinggeler and Adrian Herzog, Canton of Zurich.
+Primary authors are Pirmin Kalberer and Mathias Walker, Sourcepole, Stefan Zinggeler and Adrian Herzog, Canton of Zurich.

 New BSD License

-*Copyright (c) 2009-2013 Sourcepole AG & Canton of Zurich*
+*Copyright (c) 2009-2015 Sourcepole AG & Canton of Zurich*